St. George, Louisiana: Census-designated places

-The seventh CDP, Gardere, chose against joining the new city in the first petition effort.
+The seventh CDP, Gardere, chose not to join the new city in the first petition effort.

+Public safety

+The St. George Fire Protection District is the fire department covering the city.

 Parks and recreation

 The St. George area is served by the Recreation and Park Commission for the Parish of East Baton Rouge (BREC).
-Park facilities in the St. George area include the Burbank Soccer Complex, the Highland Road Community Park, Highland Road Park Observatory, Santa Maria Golf Course, and Airline Highway Park.
+Park facilities in the St. George area include the Burbank Soccer Complex, the Highland Road Community Park, the Highland Road Park Observatory, Santa Maria Golf Course, and Airline Highway Park.